andjimbon/andjimbon.github.io/Optimal_portfolio.md

 <img src="images/matrix.png?raw=true"/>

-Selecting two stock we can run an OSL (ordinary least-squares) analysis and then examine the correlation for a fixed window over time (Window period = 252 days.
+Selecting two stock we can run an OSL (ordinary least-squares) analysis and then examine the correlation for a fixed window over time (Window period = 252 days).

 <img src="images/linear_r.png?raw=true"/>